Jdka1/Drake-AI/README.md

-# Song Generation with GPT-3.5-turbo
+# Drake-AI

-This repository contains a Jupyter notebook (`Song Generation.ipynb`) for generating song lyrics using OpenAI's GPT-3.5-turbo model.
-The notebook utilizes the Hugging Face `transformers` library for interacting with the model and the `accelerate` library for training acceleration.
+This repository contains a Jupyter notebook (`Song Generation.ipynb`) for generating song lyrics using the dolly-v2-3b LLM.
+The notebook uses the Hugging Face `transformers` library for fine-tuning the model.

 ## Prerequisites